Noscapine: Structure analysis

 The lactone ring is unstable and opens in basic media.
 The opposite reaction is presented in acidic media.
 The bond (C1−C3′) connecting the two optically active carbon atoms is also unstable.
 In aqueous solution of sulfuric acid and heating it dissociates into cotarnine (4-methoxy-6-methyl-5,6,7,8-tetrahydro-[1,3]dioxolo[4,5-g]isoquinoline) and opic acid (6-formyl-2,3-dimethoxybenzoic acid).
 When noscapine is reduced with zinc/HCl, the bond C1−C3′ saturates and the molecule dissociates into hydrocotarnine (2-hydroxycotarnine) and meconine (6,7-dimethoxyisobenzofuran-1(3H)-one).

 History

-Noscapine was first isolated and characterized in chemical breakdown and properties in 1803 under the denomination of "Narcotine" by Jean-Francois Derosne, a French chemist in Paris.
-Then Pierre-Jean Robiquet, another French chemist, proved narcotine and morphine to be distinct alkaloids in 1831.
+Noscapine was first isolated and characterized in chemical breakdown and properties in 1803 under the denomination of "Narcotine" by Jean-François Derosne, a French chemist in Paris.
+In 1817, Pierre-Jean Robiquet, another French chemist, reinvestigated the substance and named it "Narcotine".
+He proved narcotine and morphine to be distinct alkaloids in 1831.
 Finally, Pierre-Jean Robiquet conducted over 20 years between 1815 and 1835 a series of studies in the enhancement of methods for the isolation of morphine, and also isolated in 1832 another very important component of raw opium, that he called codeine, currently a widely used opium-derived compound.